 Komodo has always been a leader in the blockchain space, with a long history of delivering one groundbreaking technology after another.

 While some blockchain projects are only now becoming aware of the industry’s most pressing challenges, like blockchain interoperability and blockchain scalability, Komodo recognized them years ago and has been working tirelessly to provide solutions ever since.

 A Brief History Of Komodo Platform

 At the beginning of 2016, Komodo’s Lead Developer, James ‘jl777’ Lee, was developing a project called SuperNET on Nxt, one of the world’s very first blockchain platforms.

 The Nxt development team implemented major adjustments to the codebase and fee structure without consulting any of the projects building on the Nxt platform.
 The changes broke SuperNET’s backend code, requiring hundreds of hours of work to repair the damage.

-This event turned out to be a blessing in disguise because it made the limitations of the single-blockchain platform model perfectly clear.
+This event turned out to be a blessing in disguise because it made the limitations of the smart contract platforms model perfectly clear.
 In response, jl777 issued the following statement:

 Declaration of Independence